List of Sailor Moon characters: Phobos and Deimos

 Phobos (フォボス, Fobosu) and Deimos (ディモス, Dimosu) are Rei's pet crows that live at the shrine, which she named after the two moons of Mars.
 They have the ability to sense evil, and sometimes attack enemies.
 It is revealed that when Rei was a child, they "told" her their names.
-Eventually, they reveal themselves as the Power Guardians—small humanoid sprites charged with guarding Sailor Mars.
+Eventually, they reveal their small humanoid sprite forms, charged with guarding Sailor Mars.
 They save Sailor Mars from being killed by the Tiger's Eye and give a Sailor Crystal to her.
 They are later revealed to be from the planet Coronis when they encounter Sailor Lead Crow, who is also from Coronis.
 They have Star Seeds on a level near or equal to a Sailor Crystal, and die after Lead Crow steals them.

-In Japanese, they are voiced by Kanami Taguchi and Aya Yamane, respectively, in Sailor Moon Eternal.
-In the Viz English dub of Sailor Moon Eternal, Phobos is voiced by Xanthe Huynh and Deimos is voiced by Kelly Baskin.

 In the live-action series, they appear only in the third episode.
 In the Another Story video game, they accompany her in the search for Jadeite's stone.
 A fake Deimos and Phobos appear in crow form in the musical Sailor Moon S – Usagi – Ai no Senshi e no Michi, where they are portrayed by male actors in animal costumes.

+In Eternal and Cosmos, Phobos and Deimos are voiced by Kanami Taguchi and Aya Yamane respectively, and by Xanthe Huynh and Kelly Baskin respectively for the English dub.